karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 ## Creating Optionality

 Recognizing and seizing opportunities is the bread and butter of entrepreneurship.
-And anybody who has been in the entrepreneuial game for very long will agree that opportunities are _everywhere_.
+And anybody who has been in the entrepreneurial game for very long will agree that opportunities are _everywhere_.

 > Virtually nobody is actually ready when a random opportunity taps them on the shoulder.